J Robinson

-Jay Paul Robinson (born June 7, 1946), known as J Robinson, is an American former wrestler who competed in the 1972 Summer Olympics, where he competed as a middleweight Greco-Roman wrestler.
+Jay Paul Robinson (June 7, 1946 – March 29, 2026), commonly known as J Robinson, was an American wrestler who competed in the 1972 Summer Olympics, where he competed as a middleweight Greco-Roman wrestler.

 Competitive career

 As a Greco-Roman wrestler in the 82 kilogram weight class, Robinson finished 4th at the 1970 World Championships, held in Edmonton, Canada.
 He finished 5th at the 1971 World Championships in Sofia, Bulgaria.
 Robinson was also on the USA Greco-Roman Olympic team at the 1972 Summer Olympics in Munich, Germany.

 Coaching career

-After his competitive career, Robinson would later serve as the head wrestling coach at the University of Minnesota for 30 years until his termination on 7 September 2016, following an investigation into a prescription drug scandal that involved the Golden Gophers wrestling program.
+Robinson served as the head wrestling coach at the University of Minnesota for 30 years.
+His career record at Minnesota was 437-134-4.

+His tenure ended on September 7, 2016, when the university fired him following an investigation into a prescription drug scandal involving members of the Golden Gophers wrestling program.
+Although Robinson was not accused of personally participating in the drug distribution, the university concluded that his handling of the incident warranted his dismissal.

-During his tenure from 1986 to 2016, Minnesota won three national championships (2001, 2002, 2007), six Big Ten championships (1999, 2001, 2002, 2003, 2006, 2007), and had 14 individual national champions.
+During his tenure as head coach of Minnesota from 1986 to 2016, Minnesota won three NCAA Division I national championships (2001, 2002, 2007), six Big Ten conference tournament championships (1999, 2001, 2002, 2003, 2006, 2007), and had 14 individual NCAA Division I national champions.